AdobeDocs/analytics-platform.en/help/ai-assistant.md

 * **Solution access**: The AI Assistant is available in Customer Journey Analytics, but not in Adobe Analytics.
 It is also available in Adobe Experience Platform, Adobe Journey Optimizer, Adobe Real-Time CDP and additional Experience Platform apps.

-* **Contractual access**: Your Adobe sales contract needs to include a clause that allows Adobe to use your data in AI/ML model development (clause 6.2).
+* **Contractual access**: Your Adobe sales contract needs to include clause 6.2 that allows Adobe to use your data in AI/ML model development.

 * **Permissions**: The [!UICONTROL Adobe Admin Console] [!UICONTROL Reporting Tools] "AI Assistant Documentation" permission determines access to this tool.
 This permission will be added to the Reporting Tools section in mid May.
 You need to ensure that you create a [product profile](https://helpx.adobe.com/enterprise/using/manage-product-profiles.html) in Admin Console with this permission granted, and manually add users to this profile.